 Visit the LTC in 523 Krieger Hall to take the English-language assessment listening test and interview.
 Contact the Center for Language Education to arrange an appointment.

 If you pass the test, you may drop the Accent Reduction course and you will be eligible to act as a Teaching Assistant right away.
-If the examiner “recommends” or “requires” taking 370.602 Accent Reduction, then our department requires you to take the course.
+If the examiner “recommends” or “requires” taking AS.370.602 Accent Reduction, then our department requires you to take the course.

-If you must take 370.602 Accent Reduction but there is a conflict with another course on your schedule, you may delay taking the course but cannot be hired as a Teaching Assistant until you take and pass the remedial course.
+If you must take AS.370.602 Accent Reduction but there is a conflict with another course on your schedule, you may delay taking the course but cannot be hired as a Teaching Assistant until you take and pass the remedial course.

 Students joining us in the Spring semester can take the remedial courses that semester or can wait until the next available pre-scheduled sessions the next Fall.

 If you see a discrepancy, don’t panic.
-By late-July to early-August (for new Fall students) or mid-January (for new Spring students), our department will post the expected financial aid for each student and the parts of the University systems involved in financial and billing will eventually catch up with each other – but sometimes not until late-August.
+By late-July to early-August (for new Fall students) or mid-January (for new Spring students), our department will post the expected financial aid for each student and the parts of the University systems involved in financial and billing will eventually catch up with each other – but sometimes not until late-August or late-January.
 The balance will be correctly adjusted before classes begin.

 Select the tab that applies to you for additional financial aid information.